khachimarur80/iDownload/README.md

 ### Step 2: Set Up a Virtual Environment

-1. Navigate into the cloned repository's directory:
+1. Navigate into the cloned repository's directory witht the script.

 ```
-cd iDownload
+cd iDownload/iDownload
 ```

 2. Activate the virtual environment.